Harisonm/Ika/README.md

 - [Ika Streamer](ika_streamer/README.md)
 - [Ika Classifier](ika_classifier/README.md)

+### Information
+This project using one package created by me : [Ikamail](https://pypi.org/project/ikamail/)

+The part of reseach of machine-learning model has been realized on this repository : [ika-search](https://github.com/Harisonm/ika-research)

 ## Remerciement and gratitude
 I would like thank <a href="https://github.com/LorgneSchilooch">Olivier Queret</a> for your helps and contributions.